mccornet/pl-900/09 - PowerBi.md

 #### Two types:

-- **My workspace** is the ***personal workspace for any Power BI customer to work with their own content***.
+- **My workspace** - ***personal workspace for any Power BI customer to work with their own content***.
 Only you have access to your My workspace.
 You can share dashboards and reports from your My Workspace.
 If you want to collaborate on dashboards and reports, or create an app, then you want to work in a workspace.
-- **Workspaces** are ***used to collaborate and share content with colleagues***.
+- **Workspaces** - ***used to collaborate and share content with colleagues***.
 You can add colleagues to your workspaces and collaborate on dashboards, reports, and datasets.
 With one exception, all workspace members need Power BI Pro licenses.

 ***Workspaces are also the places where you create, publish, and manage apps for your organization***.
 Think of workspaces as staging areas and containers for the content that will make up a Power BI app.
 So what is an *app*?
 An app is a collection of dashboards and reports built to deliver key metrics to the Power BI consumers in your organization.
 Apps are interactive, but consumers cannot edit them.
 App consumers, the colleagues who have access to the apps, do not necessarily need Pro licenses.

 ### Datasets

-***A dataset is a collection of data that you import or connect to***.
-Power BI lets you connect to and import all sorts of datasets and bring all of it together in one place. ***Datasets can also source data from dataflows***.
+***A dataset is a collection of data that you import or connect to***. ***Datasets can also source data from dataflows***.
+Power BI lets you connect to and import all sorts of datasets and bring all of it together in one place.

 ***Datasets are associated with workspaces and a single dataset can be part of many workspaces***.
 When you open a workspace, the associated datasets are listed under the Datasets tab.
 Each listed dataset represents a collection of data, for example, a dataset can contain data from an Excel workbook on OneDrive, an on-premises SSAS tabular dataset, and/or a Salesforce dataset.
 There are many different data sources supported.
 Datasets added by one workspace member are available to the other workspace members with an *admin*, *member*, or *contributor* role.

 #### Shared Datasets

-***Business intelligence is a collaborative activity.*** It's important to establish standardized datasets that can be the 'one source of truth.' ***Expert data modelers can create and share optimized datasets, report creators can start with those datasets to build accurate reports.*** Your organization can have consistent data for making decisions, and a healthy data culture.
+***Business intelligence is a collaborative activity.*** ***Expert data modelers can create and share optimized datasets, report creators can start with those datasets to build accurate reports.*** It's important to establish datasets that can be the 'one source of truth.'
+Your organization can have consistent data for making decisions, and a healthy data culture.
 To consume these shared datasets just choose Power BI datasets when creating your Power BI report.

 ### Reports

 ***A Power BI report is one or more pages of visualizations such as line charts, maps, and treemaps.
 Visualizations are also called visuals.*** You can create reports from scratch within Power BI, import them with dashboards that colleagues share with you, or Power BI can create them when you connect to datasets from Excel, Power BI Desktop, databases, and SaaS applications.
 For example, when you connect to an Excel workbook that contains Power View sheets, Power BI creates a report based on those sheets.
 And when you connect to a SaaS application, Power BI imports a pre-built report.

 ***There are two modes to view and interact with reports***: **Reading view** and **Editing view**.
 When you open a report, it opens in Reading view.
-If you have edit permissions, then you see Edit report in the upper-left corner, and you can view the report in Editing view. ***If a report is in a workspace, everyone with an admin, member, or contributor role can edit it.*** They have access to all the exploring, designing, building, and sharing capabilities of Editing view for that report.
+If you have edit permissions, then you see Edit report in the upper-left corner, and you can view the report in Editing view.

+***If a report is in a workspace, everyone with an admin, member, or contributor role can edit it.*** They have access to all the exploring, designing, building, and sharing capabilities of Editing view for that report.
 The people they share the report with can explore and interact with the report in Reading view.

 ***When you open a workspace, the associated reports are listed under the Reports tab.
 Each listed report represents one or more pages of visualizations based on only one of the underlying datasets.*** To open a report, select it.
 When you open an app, you are presented with a dashboard.
 To access an underlying report, select a dashboard tile (more on tiles later) that was pinned from a report.
 Keep in mind that not all tiles are pinned from reports, so you may have to click a few tiles to find a report.